Charro!: Background

-The role of Jess Wade was originally offered to Clint Eastwood, who turned it down.
-The budget for the movie was estimated at $1.5 million.
-Working titles for the film included Jack Valentine, Johnny Hang, and Come Hell or Come Sundown.
-Presley signed up to the project with high hopes after reading the serious, song-free script, but was left disappointed when he arrived for his first day of shooting on July 22, 1968, to find that the script he had originally signed up for had been changed beyond recognition.
+Working titles for the film included Jack Valentine, Johnny Hung, and Come Hell or Come Sundown.
+Presley signed up to the project with high hopes after reading the serious, song-free script, but was left disappointed when he arrived for his first day of shooting on July 22, 1968, to find that the script he had originally signed up for had been changed beyond recognition, although Elvis ensured the main characters name of Jesus Wade was changed to Jess Wade.

-The original opening scene, which was to feature female nudity, was dropped in favor of a more gentle bar scene.
-The story of Charro, which was written by Frederick Louis Fox, contained many violent scenes that were dropped from the film altogether.
-Harry Whittington based his novelization Charro on Fox's story, and included the scenes that Warren deemed too violent for the film.
-A scene which featured Ina Balin nude climbing from a bath was also removed.
+The original opening scene, which was to feature female nudity, was dropped and focused instead on the film's opening gunfight.
+Frederick Louis Fox's original story for Charro! contains many violent scenes that were dropped from the film altogether, such as a closeup and longer edit of the branding scene.
+Harry Whittington based his novelization of Charro! on Fox's story, and included the scenes that Warren deemed too violent for the film.
+A scene featuring a nude Ina Balin climbing from a bath was also removed, although this scene has been restored in the complete unedited version.
 Location scenes were shot at Apache Junction and the Apacheland Movie Ranch in Arizona.